The Ultimate 5 Day Maine Road Trip Itinerary (Acadia, Lighthouses & Scenic Stops)

 As we wrapped up our Coastal Maine Road Trip and headed to Boston for the U.S. History portion of our trip we made a quick stop in York, Maine to see another famous lighthouse, the Nubble Lighthouse.

-Built in 1879, The Nubble Lighthouse is located on a tiny island across from Sohier Park in York, Maine.
+Built in 1879, The Nubble Lighthouse is located on a tiny island across from Sohier Park in York, Maine and is one of the most photographed lighthouses in the world.
 Parking was fairly easy to find.
+From the parking lot just head down towards the lighthouse.
+There are lots of places to explore for different viewpoints.
 This little seaport town was so cute I wish we had more time to explore it.
 There are lots of little beach towns on this drive and you have time I would try to book a little cottage here.

 Before heading to the next stop in the Boston area, we stopped in Salem, Mass for a couple of hours since it was on the way.
 I have visited Salem, Mass twice in October and am completely obsessed.
 You can read my Salem Guide here.
 Seeing it in the summer with the trees and flowers in bloom is pretty special too.